 - 1. Call to order; - 2.
 Certification of notice to the stockholders and the presence of a quorum to do business; - 3.
 Approval of the minutes of the previous annual meeting; - 4.
-Report of the Chairman or President on the operations and financial statements of the Corporation; - 5.
+Report of the Chairman or President on the operations and financial statements of the Corporation: - 5.
 Confirmation and ratification of the acts of the Board of Directors and officers; - 6.
-Election of directors; - 7.
+Election of directors: - 7.
 Appointment of the external auditor; - 8.
-Appointment of the stock and transfer agent; - Proposed Amendment on Article III of the Articles of Incorporation with respect to the company's principal office - from Mac Arthur Highway, Abangan Sur, Marilao, Bulacan to Vitarich Compound, Marilao - San Jose Road, Sta.
-Rosa I, Marilao, Bulacan - 10.
-Other matters; and - 11.
+Appointment of the stock and transfer agent; - 9.
+Other matters; and - 10.
 Adjournment

-Date of Proxy

-Signature over Printed Name
+Date of Proxy Signature over Printed Name